jakeyeung/jakeyeung.github.io/_pages/about.md

 Research themes
 =============

-My projects span three approaches (1) computational methods, (2)  technology development, and (3) biological function.
+My projects span three approaches: computational methods, technology development, and biological function.
 They often pairs two of these approaches at a time (Fig. 1), bringing in wet and dry lab components.

 <figure>